-Readmitted Students - Students who have previously attended Massachusetts College of Liberal Arts and have withdrawn in good academic standing may apply for readmission to the College by submitting an admissions application.
-If the student completed additional course work at another institution after leaving Massachusetts College of Liberal Arts, an official transcript of this course work must be forwarded to the Admissions Office.
+Readmitted Students - Students who have previously attended Massachusetts College of Liberal Arts and have withdrawn in good academic standing prior to earning their degree may apply for readmission to the College by submitting an admissions application.
+If the student completed additional course work at another institution after leaving Massachusetts College of Liberal Arts, an official transcript of this course work must be forwarded to the Admissions Office (see transfer credit policy).
 Any outstanding obligations to the college, such as financial commitments, must be reconciled prior to readmission.